-Canadian Solar Inc. (the “Company”, or “Canadian Solar”) (NASDAQ: CSIQ), one of the world’s largest solar power companies, today announced that it served as the supplier of photovoltaic (PV) modules for the 42.9 MW Takataya Hibiki PV plant in Kitakyushu, Japan.
-In total, Canadian Solar provided 168,240 Canadian Solar CS6P-255P solar panels.
+Canadian Solar Inc. (the “Company”, or “Canadian Solar”) (NASDAQ: CSIQ), one of the world’s largest solar power companies, today announced that it served as the supplier of photovoltaic (PV) modules for the 42.9 MW Takataya Hibiki PV plant in Kitakyushu, Japan

 The Takataya Hibiki solar power plant, located in the Fukuoka prefecture, is expected to reach commercial operation in August of 2015.
 While the independent power producer is Takataya Co.
 Ltd, JGC Corporation provided turnkey engineering, procurement, and construction services.
 Takataya Hibiki is expected to generate 49 million kWh annually, which is equivalent to powering 13,600 homes.
 Furthermore, the system will displace approximately 32,340 metric tons of carbon dioxide every year.